WalkerJH/simple-daggerheart/README.md

 ### Making Styling Changes
 Ensure `npm` is available in your command line, then run `npm install`.

-To update the CSS after making changes to SCSS files, run `npm run compile`.
+To compile the CSS after making changes to SCSS files, run `npm run style`.

 ## Disclaimer
 This product includes materials from the Daggerheart System Reference Document 1.0, © Critical Role, LLC. under the terms of the Darrington Press Community Gaming (DPCGL) License.
 More information can be found at https://www.daggerheart.com.
 There are no previous modifications by others.